jjdarcy/cantrilltips/README.md

 * Everything is about maximising the effectiveness not the quantity
 * Study smarter and not harder.
 Sleep.
 Take breaks.
 Short notes, very few screenshots.
 * Do lots of lab exercises - practise what you’ve just watched, in different ways.
+* Get hands on.
+Do the labs Adrian designed for his course.
+If there are any areas that confuse you, do them again.
+Dive in and play around.
+That will help you in your career far more than simply memorizing the concepts.

 ## Taking Notes
 There are typically 2 types of note takers: